MattyCanny/Firestyler/README.md

 - Use a Custom Script effect and choose the custom script, and then the sequence you wish to toggle within the script settings.
 - You could also set up Preset Effect Lists (I've added three examples) Containing one or more custom script effects.

+## Notes

+I have also included the freestyler documentation incase anyone wants the command lookup chart.

 ## Author